cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

 _Fyi, this part was also addressed in [Rick Pauloo's write-up above](https://richpauloo.github.io/2019-11-17-Linking-a-Custom-Domain-to-Github-Pages/)_.

-**That's it, you now have a custom apex domain routed by CloudFlare to a site hosted in Github Pages -- both offerring enterprise performance and reliability!**
+**That's it, you now have a custom apex domain routed by Cloudflare to a site hosted in Github Pages -- both offerring enterprise performance and reliability!**

 NOTE: GitHub Pages will dynamically bind both the Apex domain _cajuncoding.com_ as well as the default web sub-domain of _www.cajuncoding.com_.
 But no other subdomains will be supported.

-**I touch on how we can redirect other custom sub-domains such as _blog.cajuncoding.com_ using CloudFlare [in this next post](2020-07-22-dynamic-cloudflare-dns-subdomain-redirect).**
+**I touch on how we can redirect other custom sub-domains such as _blog.cajuncoding.com_ using Cloudflare [in this next post](/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect).**